ColonolNutty/CustomGenderSettings/README.md

 ## Custom Gender Settings (CGS) by ColonolNutty

+For more mods like this support me at my Patreon: https://www.patreon.com/colonolnutty

 ### Features:

 - Customize the Custom Gender Options of your sims through an interaction within the game without needing to use cheats to open CAS.